Bikepacking Chile: The Lakes District & Reserva Huilo Huilo

 - The ride is on horse trails and volcanic pumice two-tracks through the Reserva Huilo Huilo.

 - Swimming in pristine lakes and rivers in summer months.

 - Consuming sweet and savoury pastries, craft beer, fine chilean wines, and other local specialities in every village.

 - Taking a day off to explore the mountain bike trails around Neltume.

 - The route described here requires two challenging crossings of a knee- to waist-high river.
 According to locals, it might be possible to skip the crossing at the northern end of the single track on a foot bridge.

 - The front gate to the Huilo Huilo Ecological Reserve at Neltume might not let cyclists through without a guide.
-For this reason, we recommend tackling this route from south to north.
+We have heard mixed reports.
+For this reason, we recommend doing some research in advance.
+The same goes for those tackling this route from south to north.
 Southbound cyclists might try entering the reserve via a gated entrance near Puerto Fuy.

 - Besides military topo maps, the best maps for cycling in Chile are the series of 1:400,000 waterproof maps available at many Copec petrol stations.
 Map #6 covers this area.

 - Reliable GPS road and topographic maps fare available from proyectomapear.com.ar for free.

 - There are multiple established campgrounds in most towns in this part of Chile, including all towns and villages on this route.